-The SFRplus chart: features and how to photograph it
+The SFRplus chart: description and how to photograph it

 Imatest SFRplus performs highly automated measurements of several key image quality factors using a specially-designed test chart that may be purchased from the Imatest store (recommended) or printed on a high-quality inkjet printer.
-Unlike many older modules, the user does not need to manually select Regions of Interest (ROIs).
+The user does not need to manually select Regions of Interest (ROIs).

 - Sharpness, expressed as Spatial Frequency Response (SFR), also known as Modulation Transfer Function (MTF), which can be mapped over the entire image,

 - Lateral Chromatic Aberration,

-- Distortion (with detail comparable to the Distortion module).
-Details in SFRplus Distortion and Field of View measurements,
+- Distortion Details in SFRplus Distortion and Field of View measurements,

-- Tonal response (with less detail than Stepchart; no noise statistics),
+- Tonal response (with less detail than Stepchart; limited noise statistics),

 - Color accuracy, when used with an SFRplus chart that contains the optional color pattern, located above the central square,